vaishali4244/vaishali4244/README.md

 ## 🔥 About Me

-- 🧑‍💻 3.7+ years of experience in Frontend Development
+- 🧑‍💻 4 years of experience in Web Development focused in Frontend
-- ⚛️ Specialized in **React.js, Next.js, TypeScript**
+- ⚛️ Specialized in **React.js, Next.js, TypeScript, Node.js**
 - 🎯 Passionate about building **real-world products**, not just features
 - 🚀 Love optimizing performance, improving UX, and solving complex UI problems
 - 🌱 Currently expanding into **Node.js & backend development** to grow as a **full-stack engineer**